rjadie/epicore-softdev-application/README.md

 This portfolio project outlines one possible version of an information system that could be used to support an epidemiologic study conducted in collaboration with the EPICORE Centre.
 The research study used as the business case for this system is ["The Effectiveness of Pharmacist Intervention on Cardiovascular Risk: The Multicenter Randomized Controlled RxEACH Trial"](https://www.onlinejacc.org/content/67/24/2846) by Ross T. Tsuyuki, Yazid N. Al Hamarneh, Charlotte A. Jones, and Brenda R. Hemmelgarn.

-Included in this project are the following:
+Included in this project are the following sections:

-1. A description of the database schema, including a ERD, Data Dictionary, DDL script for building the database, and script for inserting test data.
+1. A description of the database schema, including a ERD (Entity Relationship Diagram), Data Dictionary, and DDL (Data Definition Language) script for building the database and inserting test data.

-2. A Web API project built in .NET Framework to allow for several basic CRUD (Create, Read, Update, Delete) use cases; included in this section are code examples and screenshots of the API functionality being tested using Postman.
+2. A RESTful (Representational State Transfer) API project built with .NET Framework to allow for several basic CRUD (primarily Create & Read) use cases; included in this section are code excerpts code and examples of successful responses to API calls with all testing using the Postman API testing application.

+3. A brief discussion pointing out some limitations with the project.

-## Database Schema Development
+## Part 1: Database Schema Development

 ### Entity Relationship Diagram